nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 * `System.InvalidOperationException`
   * Thrown when the state of an object is unsuitable for a method to successfully execute
 * `System.NotSupportedException`
-  * Thrown to indicate that a particular functionality is not supported
+  * Thrown to indicate that particular functionality is not supported
 * `System.NotImplementedException`
   * Thrown to indicate that a function has not yet been implemented
 * `System.ObjectDisposedException`